• Skip to primary navigation

 • Use a sweetener to cut through the acid in the tomatoes.
 I used maple syrup in this recipe since I cannot eat white sugar but you could also use white sugar, stevia, agave, or even honey.

-• Store this sauce in mason jars in the refrigerator for up to 2 weeks, or in freezer-friendly ziplock bags for up to 2 months.
+• Store leftover sauce in mason jars in the refrigerator for up to 2 weeks, or in freezer-friendly ziplock bags for up to 2 months.
 Just make sure to let it cool completely first before storing it.

 • Prep Time: 5 Minutes